wvaske/mlperf-storage-dev/checkpoint_bench/README.md

 ## Installation
-Install DLIO from here: https://github.com/wvaske/dlio_benchmark Be sure to do "pip install -r requirements" and "pip install dlio_benchmark"
+Install DLIO from here: https://github.com/wvaske/dlio_benchmark Be sure to do "pip install -r requirements" and "pip install dlio_benchmark" You likely need python3.9-dev installed to compile the mpi4py package Remove PyYAML from setup.py and requirements.txt if you already have a version installed

+Checkout the branch 'bugfix/checkpointing' (until this is merged into main)

 Install an appropriate MPI library with mpirun